Transport in Papua New Guinea: Railways

 In September 2007, a mining company proposed to build a new railway to link the coast with a copper-molybdenum mine at Yandera in Madang province.
+In 2023, a line from Lae to Vanimo was proposed by Morobe Province Governor Luther Wenge and Prime Minister James Marape with the goal of expanding the region’s agricultural export opportunities.

 Waterways and ports

 The country has 10,940 km of waterways, and commercial port facilities at Port Moresby, Alotau, Oro Bay, Lae, Kimbe, Kieta Madang, Buka, Rabaul/Kokopo, Kiunga, Wewak and Vanimo.

 The major exports are mining and raw materials, with some containerized trade through Port Moresby and Lae.
 Import volumes exceed exports, resulting in increased shipping costs as the inbound leg compensates for empty capacity on the outbound journey.
 Principal trade routes are southward to Australian ports, and northward to Singapore.